 This research group works in this challenging area, carrying out experimental, numerical and theoretical work in collaboration with industry and the classical sciences of physics, mathematics and chemistry.
 It is positioned in the unit of Theoretical Physics and Process Technology.
 It is thus a part of an interdisciplinary cooperation woven into the structure of the Faculty of Mathematics and Natural Sciences at the University of Bergen.

 The group leader is Alex C. Hoffmann.
-Here is a link to his CV.
+Here is a link to his CV and to scopus.
 See also our CD Chart made with Gnuplot.

 LORs from a tracer particle in a PET camera during one millisecond, graphics made with Gnuplot